Niall McGinn: Glentoran

 On the same day as his departure from Dundee, McGinn would return to his native Northern Ireland and sign with NIFL Premiership club Glentoran.

 On 1 December 2023, McGinn would receive praise for being involved in all the goals in a 4–0 win over Glentoran's bitter rivals Linfield.

 Greenock Morton (loan)

 On 31 August 2024, McGinn returned to Scotland with Scottish Championship club Greenock Morton on loan until the end of the season.
 He made his debut for the Ton on the same day, coming off the bench in a league game at home to Falkirk.
 On 26 February 2025, McGinn scored his first goal for Morton in an away league defeat against Livingston.
 At the end of the season, McGinn's parent club Glentoran confirmed that he would leave them upon the expiration of his contract.

-Peterhead
+Peterhead (player-coach)

 On 6 July 2025, McGinn joined Scottish League One club Peterhead on a one-year deal.
 On 12 August, McGinn scored his first pair of goals for Peterhead in a Scottish Challenge Cup win over Aberdeen U21.
+On 12 May 2026, Peterhead announced that McGinn would take up the role of first team coach alongside his playing duties.

+Derry City (first team coach)

+In August 2026, McGinn returned to his former club Derry City in a solely coaching capacity as part of interim manager Mark Connolly's backroom staff.